Women in Oman

 Women in Oman now pursue careers and professional training, moving from their previous and traditional role at home to the public sphere.
 In Oman, 17 October is celebrated every year as the Omani Women's Day with various pro-female events.

+While article 17 of Oman's Basic law bans discrimination on the basis of gender, Omani law does not provide equality or protection to women in several areas.
+Domestic violence and marital rape are not criminalized in Oman.
+Polygamy is legal for men, and wives owe their husbands' obedience.
+Fathers are the sole guardians of children and husbands can divorce their wives by repudiation, whereas wives require specified grounds for divorce or forgoing of financial rights.
+Women do not have equal rights in inheritance or in passing Omani nationality to their children.
+Under article 80 of Omani Labour law men and women are required to be paid equally for the same work and article 84 prevents termination of employment on the basis of pregnancy.
+Abortion is prohibited by Articles 315–318 of the Penal Code, including for women who have been raped.

 Politics

 In 1970, the political and social atmosphere of Oman changed with the advent of a new ruler, Sultan Qaboos bin Said, son of the conservative and rigid Said bin Taimur.
 After decades of stagnant to non-existent growth, Qaboos overthrew his father in a palace coup and immediately began numerous social programs, commissioning hospitals, clinics, schools, etc. Many Omanis who had been living abroad to get a proper education returned to participate in the construction of a new nation.
 The abroadees also brought with them the liberal and open attitude of their host countries, including the idea of equal gender relations.

 Sultan Qaboos introduced many reforms funded mostly by the oil revenue, targeting development and social services.
 He also appointed the Majlis al-Shura (Consultative Council), a body of representatives elected by the people that review legislation.
 This act gave the people more control in their government which had been previously in complete control of the royal family and his appointed cabinet.
 In the September 2000 elections, 83 candidates were elected for seats in the Majlis al-Shura, including two women.
 In 1996, the Sultan issued "The Basic Law of the Sultanate of Oman" to serve as a form of written constitution.
 This document gives the Omani people their basic civil liberties as well as guaranteeing equality and protection under the law.
 In 2002, universal suffrage was granted to all Omanis over the age of 21.

 More recently, the Sultan's Royal Decree in 2008 gave women the equal right to own land as held by their male counterparts.
 Sultan Qaboos also recently signed the Decent Work Country Programme, a service dedicated to increase job opportunities for women as well as stand for justice, equality, and freedom.
 The program is supposed to be implemented from 2010 to 2013.